Recombinant Proteins

 Bovine Collagen-V

-Bovine Collagen-V is a natural protein purified from bovine placenta.
-Collagen-V is purified by proprietary chromatographic techniques.
+Collagen-V, of bovine origin, is a naturally occurring protein extracted from bovine placenta.
+The purification process of Collagen-V involves proprietary chromatographic techniques.

 Shipped with Ice Packs